-In 2018 the Youth Ambassadors partnered with North Carolina State University’s Vacation Vittles Program.
-This week the group spoke to the Elizabethtown Rotary Club about the Vacation Vittles Program.
+In 2018 the Youth Ambassadors partnered with North Carolina State University’s Vacation Viddles Program.
+This week the group spoke to the Elizabethtown Rotary Club about the Vacation Viddles Program.

 In collaboration with North Carolina State University and Cooke Realty the Youth Ambassadors coordinate and distribute fresh produce from community farmers to vacationers and visitors during the summer months of June, July and August.

-Vacation Vittles connects vacationers with local food provided by farmers located in Bladen, Brunswick, and Columbus counties.
+Vacation Viddles connects vacationers with local food provided by farmers located in Bladen, Brunswick, and Columbus counties.